-- (a) originating in the Community: - references to the name of the Member State in which the wine originates, - the geographical indications and traditional expressions appearing in the Annex:
+(a) originating in the Community:

+- references to the name of the Member State in which the wine originates, - the geographical indications and traditional expressions appearing in the lists drawn up for this purpose;

-- (b) originating in Croatia: - the name "Croatia" or any other name designating that country, - the geographical indications and traditional expressions appearing in the Annex.
+- (b) originating in Slovenia: - the name "Slovenia" or any other name designating that country, - the geographical indications and traditional expressions appearing in the lists drawn up for this purpose.

-TRADEMARKS
+Trademarks

-- 1. The registration of a trade mark for a wine which contains or consists of a protected name under this Agreement shall be refused or, at the request of the party concerned, invalidated if: - the wine in question does not originate in the place to which the geographical indication refers - or, as the case may be, - the wine in question is not one to which the traditional expression is reserved. - 2.
-However, a trade mark registered in good faith no later than 31 December 1995 may be used until 31 December 2005, provided it has actually been in continuous use since being registered.
+1. The registration of a trade mark for a wine which contains or consists of a protected name under this Agreement shall be refused or, at the request of the party concerned, invalidated if:

-EXPORTS
+- the wine in question does not originate in the place to which the geographical indication refers or, as the case may be,

+- the wine in question is not one to which the traditional expression is reserved.

+2. However, a trade mark registered in good faith no later than 31 December 1995 may be used until 31 December 2005, provided it has actually been in continuous use since being registered.

+Exports

-The Contracting Parties shall take all measures necessary to ensure that in cases where wines originating in the Contracting Parties are exported and marketed outside of their territories, the protected names of one Contracting Party referred to in article 5 are not used to describe and present a wine originating in the other Contracting Party.
+The Contracting Parties shall take all measures necessary to ensure that in cases where wines originating in the Contracting Parties are exported and marketed outside of their territories, the protected names of one Contracting Party referred to in Article 5 are not used to describe and present a wine originating in the other Contracting Party.